tfmake/tfmake/README.md

 ```

 > In a GitHub Actions workflow use `tj-actions/changed-files` to get the list of changed files.

-#### tfmake run

-As mentioned before, a `Makefile` is the entrypoint for `make` execution.
-The **run** command brings some advantages over it, including multiple modes of execution and a proper handling of failures for CI/CD pipelines.

-By default (`tfmake run`), the command calls `make` and runs it with the semantics described above, avoiding unnecessary executions.
-However, two other modes exist with the options `--all` and `--dry-run`.

-The first one executes Terraform `plan`, `apply`, or `destroy` for all modules, whereas the second is similar to the default mode, producing a list of modules but without running their recipes.

 ### Outputs and feedback